SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 I started with a simple **SELECT * FROM table_name** query to become more familiar with the data and get a feel for things.
-Because the dataset consists of over **1M rows** I added a **LIMIT** to the initial query to only display the first several hundred rows.
+Because the dataset consists of over **1M rows** I added a **LIMIT**, to the initial query to only display the first several hundred rows.

 <img src="images/Code3.png?raw=true"/>
 <img src="images/Code3Query.png?raw=true"/>

-I then wanted to take a look at who was borrowing money and how much was owed to the IDA.
+I then wanted to take a look at the total number of transactions.
 The initial query resulted in multiple borrowers with **zero dollars** owed and borrowers with the same or similar names listed so I filtered out the zero balances using a **WHERE** clause.
-Results showed that there were over **639,000 loans** with balances at the time of my analysis.
+Results showed that there were over **639,000 loans** with balances due at the time of my analysis.

 <img src="images/Code2.png?raw=true"/>
 <img src="images/Code2Query.png?raw=true"/>

-Of those **639,000 loans**, how many loans due are owed by each country?
+Of those **639,000 loans**, how many loans are held by each country?
 Using a **COUNT** function, I ran another query.
 Results indicated there were **136 countries** with outstanding loans.
-At the time of analysis, **India** held the top position with **56,190** outstanding loans owed.
+At the time of analysis, **India** held the top position with **56,190** outstanding loans.
 Among the **top 5** countries are **India, Bangladesh, Pakistan, Tanzania, and Ghana**.

 <img src="images/Code1.png?raw=true"/>
 <img src="images/Code1Query.png?raw=true"/>
 <img src="images/Code2Query2.png?raw=true"/>

+Next I

 <img src="images/.png?raw=true"/>